 Next, outline the headband and the three small circles at the top of the crown.

-Finally, outline the velvet hat.
+Finally, draw the velvet hat that lines up the crown.
 Round off the sharp corners on the sides, and break the outline where the hat is hiding behind the crown.

 Here is another crowned royal to draw:

 How to draw a crown: finished outline drawing